twomice/com.joineryhq.profcond/README.md

 ## Debug mode
-When CiviCRM's "Enable Debugging" setting is enabled (Administer > System Settings > Debugging and Error Handling), this extension will attempt to explain the ligical processing of all rules by printing informative messages in the browser's JavaScript console.
+When CiviCRM's "Enable Debugging" setting is enabled (Administer > System Settings > Debugging and Error Handling), this extension will attempt to explain the logical processing of all rules by printing informative messages in the browser's JavaScript console.

 ## Developer hooks